-In order to execute the proposed OU-3 RIWP Scope of Work, access and permission to conduct investigations in the vicinity of former Halleck Street and Red Hook Park will be required.
+In order to execute the proposed OU-2 RIWP Scope of Work, access and permission to conduct investigations in the vicinity of former Halleck Street and Red Hook Park will be required.
 Woodard & Curran anticipates requiring access and permits from the NYC Department of Transportation and the NYC Department of Parks and Recreation.
-Any schedule associated with the investigation of OU-3 is contingent on securing access and any necessary permits.
+Any schedule associated with the investigation of OU-2 is contingent on securing access and any necessary permits.
+Note that to the extent possible, permitting and access activities will be coordinated and conducted simultaneously with the execution of the OU-3 RI.